 It is our hope that NaturAmazonas will benefit not only the natural environment but also will bring economic and social development to the Putumayo region in the Post Conflict era.
 NaturAmazonas has four major components to maximize its benefits for local communities in the Putumayo:

-In 2019, Gran Tierra Energy announced it is expanding the NaturAmazonas project and partnership with Conservation International.
-This new project called Conservation and Prosperous Communities is designed to promote economic sustainability and conservation for rural communities in Putumayo.
+Gran Tierra Energy’s expanded NaturAmazonas program, Conservation and Prosperous Communities is designed to promote economic sustainability and conservation for rural communities in Putumayo.

-Conservation and Prosperous Communities will include financial and technical support aimed at establishing sustainable agricultural practices, with connections to regional and national markets.
-This program will work to support family food security needs, all while developing zoning areas for forest conservation and restoration activities.
+Conservation and Prosperous Communities has included financial and technical support that establishes sustainable agricultural practices, with connections to regional and national markets.
+This program works to support family food security needs, all while developing zoning areas for forest conservation and restoration activities.
 In 2022, 210 hectares of crops in sustainable agroforestry systems; 183 hectares of cacao and 27 hectares of palm hearts associated with acai were planted.
 In addition, technical and maintenance support was provided to 439 hectares of cacao trees that the beneficiaries had already established, 80% of which are in production.

-270 hectares of Agroforestry Systems (AFS) including crops that will provide short and long term benefits to communities
+of Agroforestry Systems (AFS) including crops provided short and long-term benefits to communities

 Botanical Health Development Through Beekeeping

 Thousands of bees swarm around unprotected beekeepers, who are not concerned because these are stingless bees, native to this part of the Amazon rainforest.
-It had previously been illegal in Colombia to cultivate stingless bees, but NaturAmazonas worked with the Colombian authorities to change the regulations to allow local people to engage in this important line of sustainable production through the company's NaturAmazonas program.
+It had previously been illegal in Colombia to cultivate stingless bees, but Gran Tierra worked with the Colombian authorities to change the regulations to allow local people to engage in this important line of sustainable production through the company's NaturAmazonas program.
 The bees pollinate plants and trees, supporting reforestation and contributing to botanical health while also producing honey for the farmers—a valuable, durable commodity with appeal in both local and national markets.

 There is a high demand for stingless bee syrups, which have a number of different flavours, and keepers can also rent the bees out to local farmers for pollination, providing yet another stream of income.
-The association of beekeepers continued to grow in 2019, with 290 current members having been trained and certified.
+The association of beekeepers continues to grow, with over 300 current members having been trained and certified.
 Participants are selected based on the optimal distribution of bees and trees for future reforestation.